 Who Should Apply

 Students who are talented, self-initiated, and self-motived, who wish to pursue their own broad interdisciplinary interests through a unique education experience that requires collaboration across academic disciplines and perspectives should consider applying to this program.

 Who Should Not Apply

-Students interested in pursuing degrees in Biomedical Engineering (BME), Chemical Engineering (ChemE), and Environmental Engineering (EECE) may not be able to participate in the program due to specific track-based requirements.
+Students interested in pursuing degrees in Biomedical Engineering (BME), Chemical Engineering (ChemE), and Environmental Engineering (EECE) may not be able to participate in the program due to specific track-based requirements in the Engineering Division.

 These students are invited to apply for Year Three of the Beyond Boundaries Program, which spans the student’s third and fourth years and includes a fourth year capstone experience.